-- A) Describe who will have knowledge of participants' identities, - B) Describe the level of identifiability of the study data (anonymous, anonymized, de-identified/coded, identifying) (see TCPS Chapter 5A types of information) for each mode of data collection to be used. - C) Describe who will have access to participants' data, and for what purpose.
-If a transcriptionist or translator has access to the data, they should sign a simple confidentiality agreement, a copy of which should be appended to the ethics submission. - D) Describe how study documents and participant data (both hard copy and electronic) will be collected, handled, transported or transferred and stored during the data collection and analysis phase.
+- C) Describe who will have access to participants' data, and for what purpose.
+If a transcriptionist or translator has access to the data, they should sign a simple confidentiality agreement, a copy of which should be appended to the ethics submission.
+It is common for supervisors to have access to their student researcher's data to assist with analysis. - D) Describe how study documents and participant data (both hard copy and electronic) will be collected, handled, transported or transferred and stored during the data collection and analysis phase.
 If there are codes to be used that link the data from various sessions or sources, or to information that could identify participants (names, addresses etc.), security of these codes should be described.
 If there is to be remote transmission (e.g. electronic) from one location to another, this should be described as well as any security that pertains to this transmission.
 For electronic data, describe electronic data security measures, including file encryption and/or password protection.
 For hard copy documents, describe physical security measures.

-2.6.2 Describe plans for long-term storage (how long data will be retained and where).
-However long data may be retained, privacy of participants must be safeguarded.
-If data will be retained indefinitely, this needs to be clear to participants, along with how the data will be rendered anonymous or deidentified.
-If data will eventually be destroyed, this process must be described.
+When biological materials are collected, give the board enough information to understand what physical safeguards are in place to protect the materials and ensure their integrity during storage. - 2.7.2 Describe plans for long-term storage of data and all study documentation (how long data/documents will be retained and where).
+However long data and study documentation may be retained, privacy of participants must be safeguarded.
+If data and documents are retained indefinitely, this needs to be clear to participants, along with how the data will be rendered anonymous or deidentified.
+If data will eventually be destroyed, this process must be described here.

-If the data will be deposited in a data repository, complete section 2.13.
+If the data will be deposited in a data repository, or retained indefinitely, complete section 2.8.